 Overview of osmotic dehydration

 Osmotic dehydration is a common food preservation process that entails removing water from food products by soaking them in a hypertonic solution, typically consisting of sugar or salt.
-Water passes from the place of lower concentration of solute (inside the food) to an area of greater concentration of solute (the osmotic solution), which lowers the moisture content of the food while preserving taste and value nutritional (Chandra et al., 2015; Ciurzyńska et al., 2016).
+Water passes from the place of lower concentration of solute (inside the food) to an area of greater concentration of solute (the osmotic solution), which lowers the moisture content of the food while preserving taste and nutritional value (Chandra et al., 2015; Ciurzyńska et al., 2016).
 It is evident from multiple researches that osmotic dehydration is advantageous because it minimizes damage to the food product due to heat, preserves nutrient content, and uses less energy than traditional drying techniques (Rastogi et al., 2016).

 Two phenomena govern osmotic dehydration: water loss and solute uptake, as shown in the fig.1 .
 Water loss (water moves from the food material into the osmotic solution) and solute gain (osmotic agents are absorbed from the osmotic solution into the food (Nowacka et al., 2021).
-The frequency and severity of these events are dependent on different parameters, such as the type and concentration of the osmotic solution, temperature, duration of processing and the physical and chemical characteristics of the food (Kowalska et al., 2021).
+The frequency and severity of these events depend on different parameters, such as the type and concentration of the osmotic solution, temperature, duration of processing and the physical and chemical characteristics of the food (Kowalska et al., 2021).
 Overall, for instance, higher concentrations of osmotic agents and higher temperatures lead to increased water loss, but they also tend to increase solute uptake, which can affect the sensory and nutritional attributes of the final product (Ramya and jain, 2017).

 The cellular architecture of the plant tissues can thus provide an insight into how the osmotic dehydration occurs.
 Plant cells also have semi-permeable membranes that allow water and solutes to pass through.
 Osmotic dehydration involves generation of a water potential gradient by the hypertonic solution, leading to an exodiffusion of water from the cells, which causing plasmolysis of the cell to cell shrinkage and turgor pressure decrease .
 The osmotic solution passes to cell walls and membranes bringing the content opens, and changing the dietary texture of the material (Nowacka et al., 2021).
 The combined effects of water loss and solute gains determine the efficiency and quality of osmotic dehydration.